Paz Seeker

 When is mediation useful?

-Mediation conducted by a trained mediator experienced in managing communication in a conflict situation can be useful wherever there is conflict that is not resulting in constructive change.
-Most people do not like conflict, do not handle conflict situations well, or simply try to avoid them as much as possible.
+Mediation conducted by a trained mediator experienced in maintaining a posture supportive to all participants and not giving advice, judgments or counsel, can be useful wherever there is conflict that is not resulting in constructive change.

 Common situations where mediation is useful include :

 • divorce and separation, especially where children are involved and there is a need of ongoing co-parenting or 'parallel parenting'.
 Whether parents are married or not, separation and divorce bring important and difficult changes to a family structure and children are usually the most affected, even if they cannot make any decisions.
-Studies show that children are mostly affected by contentious situations between their parents, often feel responsible and are troubled by feelings of loyalty or disloyalty,
+Studies show that children are mostly affected by contentious situations between their parents, often feel responsible and are troubled by feelings of conflicts of loyalty,

 .

 • Cross border family disputes.
 Worldwide mobility has increased the number of couples of different nationalities while the number of separations and divorces is also on the rise.
-The particularity of these situations from other family situations includes the diverse cultures and primary languages of the parties, the frequent desire of at least one of the parties to return to a country of origin with the children making a co-parenting situation much more difficult, and the different legal systems of their home countries.
-The Hague Convention treaties of 1980 (on the removal of children from their habitual place of residence) and 1996 (concerning parental responsibility and children's rights) provide a legal structure to address the question of restitution of a child removed by one parent from her or his habitual place of residence, but does not address any of the other pressing questions concerning the relationship of the couple (if not divorced) or their ongoing co-parenting organisation so that both remain present in their children's lives.
+The particularity of these situations from other family situations includes the need to deal with two different legal systems, the diverse cultures and primary languages of the parties, important geographical distances between the parents, and the fear for both parents of losing frequent contact with their children, often creating high conflict situations.
+The Hague Convention treaties of 1980 (on the removal of children from their habitual place of residence) and 1996 (concerning parental responsibility and children's rights) as well as the European Counsel Regulation known as Brussels II (bis and ter) provide some legal framework for how decisions will be taken), but mediation can be helpful :

 • Parent - youth conflicts.
 Parenting is not an easy task and it is sometimes difficult to understand the changes children are going through and why they behave the way they do.
 Again, this is not intended to replace family counselling.
 But a few mediation sessions help open up communication channels, and help those involved find more constructive ways to communicate and negotiate different opinions and understand common interests and goals.